List of The Amazing World of Gumball characters: Penny Fitzgerald

-Penelope (Note: Revealed in "The Amadain") "Penny" Fitzgerald (voiced by Teresa Gallagher) is a shape-shifting fairy (formerly a peanut with antlers) and classmate of Gumball who belatedly becomes his girlfriend.
+Penelope (Note: Revealed in "The Amadain".)
+"Penny" Fitzgerald (voiced by Teresa Gallagher) is a shape-shifting fairy (formerly a peanut with antlers) and classmate of Gumball who belatedly becomes his girlfriend.
 Like Gumball, she has trouble expressing her feelings.
+While generally nicer and more level-headed, she can stoop down to Gumball's level.
 Underneath Penny's shell lies a yellow, fairy-like self that shape-shifts based on her emotional state.
-She is a member of the Elmore Junior High cheerleading and synchronized swimming teams.
+She comes from a family of shapeshifters who all hide their true forms behind shells, which her parents, in "The Transformation", thought was deeply inappropriate and shameful.
+She, alongside her cousin Leslie, is a member of the Elmore Junior High cheerleading and synchronized swimming teams.

 Rob

-Rob (voiced by Charles Philipp, season 2–"The Nemesis" and "The Disaster" onward; David Warner "The Nemesis"–"The Disaster") is a tall cyclops and former Elmore Junior High student who becomes Gumball's arch-nemesis.
+Rob (voiced by Charles Philipp, season 2–"The Nemesis" and "The Disaster"–season 6; Max Cazier, TWWWOG onward; David Warner "The Nemesis"–"The Disaster") — also known as Dr. Wrecker — is a tall cyclops and former Elmore Junior High student who becomes Gumball's arch-nemesis.
 He first appears in the series as a background character who was often forgotten by his classmates.
 After escaping the Void – to which he was exiled as a "mistake" – Rob becomes a "bad guy" to enact revenge on Gumball and "play a part in the world".
-In "The Inquisition", he attempts to save the main cast from the destruction of their world but apparently fails.
+He is aware of his fictional existence and his hatred towards Gumball is a result of his role as the protagonist, which forces Rob into the role of a villain.
+In "The Inquisition", he attempts to save the main cast from the destruction of their world but fails, falling into the Void instead.
+By the events of "The Rewrite", he is saved by the Awesome Store's owner from the literal plot hole before ultimately superseding his role to protect the series' characters when it is eventually pulled from the air.

 Carrie Krueger

 Carrie Krueger (voiced by Jessica McDonald) is a ghost who lives in a malevolent mansion and "enjoys being depressed".
 She can teleport and possess living bodies.
 She is the daughter of a man who formed a romantic relationship with a female ghost.
-She and Darwin become a couple.
+She and Darwin become a couple in "The Matchmaker".
 Carrie's last name is a reference to Freddy Krueger from the A Nightmare on Elm Street franchise.